Overview

 Accommodation: Van Serai

-About Dandeshwar, Vridh Jageshwar and Jageshwar Temples: The spiritual hamlet of Jageshwar is where you can explore its ancient 8-12th century Shiva temples.
-Counted among the 12 Jyotirlings in the country, Jageshwar lies in a beautiful narrow valley hedged by monarch-sized, ancient deodars.
+About Dandeshwar, Vridh Jageshwar, and Jageshwar Temples: The spiritual hamlet of Jageshwar is where you can explore its ancient 8-12th century Shiva temples.
+Counted among the 12 Jyotirlingas in the country, Jageshwar lies in a beautiful narrow valley hedged by monarch-sized, ancient deodars.

-Exquisite ancient temple ruins, beautiful Himalayan vistas, gurgling stream nearby, Jageshwar offers a spiritual retreat.
-With morning Yoga sessions and options for massage as well, you can choose to soak in the spiritual energy of this holy area or go for hikes in the surrounding woods.
+With exquisite ancient temple ruins, beautiful Himalayan vistas, gurgling stream nearby, Jageshwar offers a spiritual retreat.
+With morning Yoga sessions you can choose to soak in the spiritual energy of this holy area or go for hikes in the surrounding woods.
 A picnic on the cool riverside is also a very enticing option.

 Accommodation: Jungle Lore Birding Lodge

 Our drive to Pangot is interesting as we visit Neem Kirori and Naina Devi Temples en route.
-Stop en route at Nainital for lunch, boating, cable car ride and shopping.
+Stop en route at Nainital to explore the city and shopping.
 The entire drive is through the delightful lake city of Nainital and through the forested area of Cheena Peak Range via Snow View Point and Kilbury, the main habitats for excellent flora and fauna.
-Overnight at the quaint and idyllic Jungle Lore Birding Lodge.

 About Neem Kirori and Naina Devi Temples:

-The Hanuman temple is built over the platform mentioned above.
-His devotees started coming from different places and a chain of bhandaras, kirtans, bhajans started.
+The Hanuman temple was built over the platform mentioned above.
+His devotees started coming from different places and a chain of bhandaras, kirtans, and bhajans started.
 The Pran-Pratishtha of idols of Hanumanji and others was performed on 15th June in different years.
 Thus, 15th June is celebrated every year as Pratishtha Divas when a large number of devotees come to Kainchi and get Prasad.
-The number of devotees and the associated vehicular traffic is so large that the district administration has to make special arrangement to regulate the same.
-Accordingly some changes have been made in the whole complex so that people do not face any difficulty in movement.
+The number of devotees and the associated vehicular traffic is so large that the district administration has to make special arrangements to regulate the same.
+Accordingly, some changes have been made in the whole complex so that people do not face any difficulty in movement.

 The word Naina is synonymous with Sati's eyes.
 Since then, devotees started visiting this temple.
-Once the devotee reaches the hill top, prasad can be bought from any of the various shops or it can also one's own offerings from home.
+Once the devotee reaches the hilltop, prasad can be bought from any of the various shops or it can also be one's own offerings from home.
 After crossing the main gate, there is a big Peepal tree on the left side.
-On the right side of the temple there are idols of Lord Hanuman and Ganesha.
+On the right side of the temple, there are idols of Lord Hanuman and Ganesha.
 After reaching the main entrance of the temple, there are two statues of lions.
 Inside the temple, devotees have darshan of three deities.
-On the extreme left is Mata Kali Devi, the centre representing two Netras or eyes is Maa Naina Devi and to right side is idol of Lord Ganesh.
-Though the temple is named after Naina Devi (another name for Sati), the biggest social occasion here is the festival held in honour of Nanda Devi.
+On the extreme left is Mata Kali Devi, the center representing two Netras or eyes is Maa Naina Devi, and to the right side is the idol of Lord Ganesh.
+Though the temple is named after Naina Devi (another name for Sati), the biggest social occasion here is the festival held in honor of Nanda Devi.

 Accommodation: None